Boutique 1,500 SF full floor loft – between Park Ave South and Madison

 39 East 31st Street – NOMAD

-Entire top floor with elevator that opens into the space, with lots of natural light, 4 large south windows, 5 windows of which 3 are facing east and 2 facing north, hardwood floors and recessed lighting.
-Great open plan space with 3 sides of windows, excellent light, private bathroom, and nook for meeting space.
+Entire floor with elevator that opens into the space, with lots of natural light, 4 large south windows and 2 facing north, hardwood floors and recessed lighting.
+Great open plan space with 2 sides of windows, excellent light, private bathroom, and nook for meeting space.

 1,500 SF – 5 Fl – Full Floor

 This gem of a space is located in a boutique building, between Park Avenue South and Madison Avenue.